dkollias/Fair-Consistent-Affect-Analysis/README.md

 This work addresses these issues by analyzing six affective databases, annotating demographic attributes, and proposing a common protocol for database partitioning.
 Emphasis is placed on fairness in evaluations.
 Extensive experiments with baseline and state-of-the-art methods demonstrate the impact of these changes, revealing the inadequacy of prior assessments.
 The findings underscore the importance of considering demographic attributes in affect analysis research and provide a foundation for more equitable methodologies.

-## 1 Agreement Form
+## 1 Access to Developments of our Work

-** If you are an academic (i.e., a person with a permanent position at a university, e.g. a professor, but not a Post-Doc or a PhD/PG/UG student), to request the developments of our work (i.e., annotations, partitions, and pre-trained models-checkpoints), please: i) send an email to d.kollias@qmul.ac.uk with subject: Fair and Consistent Affect Analysis request by academic; ii) use your official academic email (as data cannot be released to personal emails); iii) include in the email the [AGREEMENT FORM](), the reason why you require access to these developments, and your official academic website.**
+**If you are an academic (i.e., a person with a permanent position at a university, e.g. a professor, but not a Post-Doc or a PhD/PG/UG student), to request the developments of our work (i.e., annotations, partitions, and pre-trained models-checkpoints), please: i) send an email to d.kollias@qmul.ac.uk with subject: Fair and Consistent Affect Analysis request by academic; ii) use your official academic email (as data cannot be released to personal emails); iii) include in the email the [AGREEMENT FORM](), the reason why you require access to these developments, and your official academic website.**

-** If you are from industry and you want to acquire the developments of our work (i.e., annotations, partitions, and pre-trained models-checkpoints), please send an email from your official industrial email to d.kollias@qmul.ac.uk with subject: Fair and Consistent Affect Analysis request from industry and explain the reason why the database access is needed; also specify if it is for research or commercial purposes.
+**If you are from industry and you want to acquire the developments of our work (i.e., annotations, partitions, and pre-trained models-checkpoints), please send an email from your official industrial email to d.kollias@qmul.ac.uk with subject: Fair and Consistent Affect Analysis request from industry and explain the reason why the database access is needed; also specify if it is for research or commercial purposes.**

 ## 2 Datasets